 The Pathways to Sleep Inventory (PSI) is currently being continually updates.
 Those taking PSI can review more than 70 pathways to more successful sleep.
 A series of essays are being prepared based on the four major clusters of sleep pathways: (1) healthy life habist, (2) preparation for sleep, (3) sleep environments and (4) sleep-inducing substances.

-The Four Tiers Project
+The Four Tiers Project (Phase Two)

 Three essays have been published at this point based on a four-tier framework for provision of health-based coaching and health psychology services: